 This chicken salad is perfect for lunch or dinner.
 It has fresh vegetables like tomatoes, cucumbers, bell peppers, and onions.
 It also includes shredded rotisserie chicken breast meat.
 It’s topped off with a creamy dressing that adds flavour and texture.

-There are no bread crumbs used in this recipe because they contain gluten.
+Obviously, there are no bread crumbs used in this recipe because they contain gluten.
 Instead, there’s a mix of sunflower seeds, almonds, cashews, and pecans.
 These nuts give the salad crunch and a major nutrient boost by adding protein, vitamins and Omega 3 oils.
 If you want to make this salad even healthier, you could swap out the mayonnaise for Greek yogurt.

 This is a great example of a Leftover Chicken Recipe.
 Click on the link for more.